knaidu/problem-solving/recursion/tower_of_hanoi.md

 ## Complexity
 - Time: 2^n
-- To derive it, unrap the iterations, 1 + 2 + 4 + 8 .. leads to 2^n operations
+- To derive it, unwrap the iterations, 1 + 2 + 4 + 8 .. leads to 2^n operations